sikessle/htwg-lab-cloud/README.md

 # Deployment

-Run `deploy.sh` in this folder with sudo/root.
+Run `deploy.sh` in this folder as normal user.